WJFV

 WJFV (1650 kHz) is a commercial AM radio station licensed to Portsmouth, Virginia, and serving Hampton Roads.
 It broadcasts a conservative talk radio format and is owned by the Chesapeake–Portsmouth Broadcasting Corporation.
 The radio studios are on Brightwood Avenue in Richmond.

-By day, WJFV transmits 10,000 watts non-directional, but to protect other stations on 1650 AM from interference, at night it reduces power to 1,000 watts.
-The transmitter is off Barnes Road in Chesapeake, Virginia, near Interstate 464.
+WJFV operates fulltime with a non-directional antenna.
+By day, it transmits 10,000 watts, but to protect other stations on 1650 AM from interference, at night it reduces power to 1,000 watts.
+The transmitter site is off Barnes Road in Chesapeake, Virginia, near Interstate 464.

 Programming

 Weekdays begin with station operator John Fredericks hosting a news and interview morning drive time show.
 The rest of the weekday schedule is made up of syndicated shows from Mark Levin, Steven K. Bannon, Dave Ramsey, Rita Cosby, Rob Carson and Red Eye Radio.

 Weekends include The Car Doctor, Rob Anannian, Free Talk Live and Todd Starnes, as well as repeats of weekday shows.
-Most hours begin with an update from Townhall.
+Most hours begin with an update from Townhall News.

 History

 Expanded Band assignment

 This station originated as the expanded band "twin" of an existing station on the standard AM band.
-On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz. with then-WPMH in Portsmouth authorized to move from 1010 to 1650 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz. with WPMH in Portsmouth, Virginia, authorized to move from 1010 to 1650 kHz.
 A construction permit for the expanded band station was assigned the call sign WAWT on January 9, 1998.
 The call sign was changed to WHKT the next month.
 WHKT signed on the air on March 1, 1999, broadcasting a news/talk and sports radio format under the branding "The Big Kat".

 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline was extended multiple times, and both stations remained authorized.
 One restriction is that the FCC has generally required paired original and expanded band stations to remain under common ownership.
 The "parent" station on 1010 AM, now WHKT, was deleted on January 3, 2024.